-These stalls have survived the anti-Chinese enterprise that challenged the business monopoly of the old world stealthily fueled by the Spanish catholic divide.
-Today, no one remembers anything about it.
+These stalls survived the anti-Chinese enterprise that challenged the business monopoly of the old world stealthily fueled by the Spanish catholic divide.
+Today, hardly anyone remembers anything about it.

 Binondo Through Its Bowls & Lions

-Chinatown is never Chinatown without its exciting and sometimes exotic food.
+Chinatown is never Chinatown without its exciting & sometimes exotic food.
 Some of its restaurants like Toho, Chuan Kee, Sincerity, Salido, Manosa and Wai Ying have lived more than a hundred years.

 Just like its cuisine, its festivals also traveled far & wide.
 Binondo celebrates them too like how it is in China.
 Take Chinese New Year & Moon Cake Festival for a fare.
 These are well-attended merrymakings, delighting its visitors with real Chinese spectacle.

 There’s more to life in Binondo than just being a district filled with Chinese people.
 It’s the hub of exceptional artists that influenced our art & culture.
 It’s the home of many great business masters, leaders & the ordinary folks that make up the vibrant Chinoy character.

 Hello, I am PotpotNumber of Entries : 363